NomadXD/blog/_posts/2024-05-17-multi-cluster-networking-with-cilium-cluster-mesh.md

 ```

-- Next open a new terminal session (Terminal 2) and set the environment variable `KUBECONFIG` to `export KUBECONFIG=./kubeconfig-eu.yaml`
+- Next open a new terminal (Terminal 2) and set the environment variable `KUBECONFIG` to `export KUBECONFIG=./kubeconfig-eu.yaml`
 - Create a file with the following content and save it as `kind-eu-cluster.yaml`

 ```yaml